AdaCore/spark2014/language_design/source/expressions.rst

 Legality rules
 --------------

+Some valid Ada programs are invalid in SPARK.
+In particular, a program that attempts accessing a component of an object of type ``T`` is invalid in SPARK if that composent is absent from ``T`` (while it may be valid in Ada for subtypes of discriminant records, although it would raise an exception at run time).

 .. todo::
   Need to discuss 'Loop_Entry execution model, in particular when does the object go out of scope (leading to e.g. finalization call)